dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ## FAQ

-### Can I see the power of RileyLink/GNARL?
-No. At the moment none of this devices support this and it probably won't even in the future.

-### Is GNARL full replacement for RileyLink?
-Yes.
-Author of GNARL added all functions used by Medtronic driver.
-All Medtronic communication is supported (at time of the writing (June/2019).
-GNARL can't be used for Omnipod communication.
-Downside of GNARL is that you have to build it yourself, and you have to have compatible version of hardware.

-**Note from author:** Please note that the GNARL software is still experimental and lightly tested, and should not be considered as safe to use as a RileyLink.

-### Where can I get RileyLink or GNARL?
-Like mentioned before you can get devices here:
-- RileyLink - You can get device here - [getrileylink.org](https://getrileylink.org/).
-- GNARL - You can get info here, but device needs to be ordered elsewhere ([github.com/ecc1/gnarl](https://github.com/ecc1/gnarl)).

 ### What to do if I loose connection to RileyLink and/or pump?
-1. Run "Wake Up and Tune" action, this will try to find right frequency to communicate with pump.
+There are a number of options to try and resolve connectivity issues.
+- Use the "Wake Up and Tune" button in the ACT tab as detailed above.
-2. Disable Bluetooth, wait 10s and enable it again.
-This will force reconnecting to RileyLink.
+- Disable Bluetooth on your phone, wait 10 seconds and then enable it again.
+This will force the Rileylink device to reconnect to the phone.
-3. Reset RileyLink, after you do that do not forget to run "Reset RileyLink Config" action.
-4. Try 3 and 2 together.
-5. Reset RileyLink and reset phone.
+- Reset the Rileylink device.
+You must then use the "Reset Rileylink Config" button in the ACT tab.
+- Other users have found the following steps  to be effective in restoring connectivity when other methods have not:
+    1. Restart the phone
+    2. *While* the phone is restarting restart the Rileylink device
+    3. Open AndroidAPS and allow the connection to restore

 ### How to determine what Frequency my pump uses
 ![Pump Model](../images/Medtronic06.png)

-If you turn your pump around in first line on right side you will see special 3 letter code.
-First two letters determine frequency type and last one determines color.
+On the back of the pump you will find a line detailing your model number along with a special 3 letter code.
+The first two letters determine the frequency type and the last one determines color.
 Here are possible values for Frequency:
 - NA - North America (in frequency selection you need to select "US & Canada (916 MHz)")
 - CA - Canada (in frequency selection you need to select "US & Canada (916 MHz)")
 - WW - Worldwide (in frequency selection you need to select "Worldwide (868 Mhz)")